Психологічні фактори, що впливають на інші медичні стани

 ЗаJoel E. Dimsdale, MD, University of California, San Diego

-Psychological factors affecting other medical conditions is diagnosed when psychologic or behavioral factors adversely affect the course or outcome of an existing medical condition.
+Psychological factors affecting other medical conditions is diagnosed when psychological or behavioral factors adversely affect the course or outcome of an existing medical condition.

 (See also Overview of Somatization.)

-Patients have one or more clinically significant psychologic or behavioral factors that adversely affect an existing medical disorder (eg, diabetes mellitus, heart disease) or symptom (eg, pain).
+Patients have one or more clinically significant psychological or behavioral factors that adversely affect an existing general medical disorder (eg, diabetes mellitus, heart disease) or symptom (eg, pain).
 These factors may increase the risk of suffering, death, or disability; aggravate an underlying medical condition; or result in hospitalization or emergency department visit.
-Abnormal psychologic or behavioral responses to a medical condition that do not affect medical outcome are considered an adjustment disorder.
+Abnormal psychological or behavioral responses to a medical condition that do not affect medical outcome are considered an adjustment disorder (1).

-Psychologic or behavioral factors that can adversely affect a medical disorder include
+Psychological or behavioral factors that can adversely affect a general medical disorder include

 • Denial of the significance or severity of symptoms